-Additionally, exposure to natural light is especially beneficial for people working in an office; both morning and evening exposure can improve mood, energy, alertness and productivity.
-Researchers in the US even found that 10 per cent of employee absences could be attributed to office design that lacked sufficient daylight.
+Additionally, exposure to natural light is especially beneficial for people working in an office; both morning and evening exposure can improve mood, energy, alertness, and productivity.
+Researchers in the U.S. even found that 10 percent of employee absences could be attributed to office design that lacked sufficient daylight.

 As an employer, did you ever think you could help your employees get a better night’s sleep, just by offering them innovative office design?
 Well, you absolutely can.
-Lighting has a lot to do with sleep quality, which is how companies can also help their employees (and the bottom line, as a result).
+Lighting has a lot to do with sleep quality—which is how companies can also help their employees (and the bottom line, as a result).
 The American Academy of Sleep Medicine studied the effect of natural lighting in the workplace and found it played a role in helping employees sleep better at night.
 A recent study found that two nights back to back with six hours of sleep or less can be associated with performance decreases lasting for a period of six days (yikes), so it’s certainly in a company’s best interest to improve its workspaces.

-It’s also long been known to scientists that physical activity helps us get more quality shut-eye, which is why forward-thinking companies are incorporating more opportunities for exercise into the office.
+Additionally, it’s long been known to scientists that physical activity helps us get more quality shut-eye, which is why forward-thinking companies are incorporating more opportunities for exercise into the office.

-Biochemist Jack P. Callaghan, Ph.D.’s study results proved that standing longer than sitting was best for employee health – so any workplace that incorporates movement (standing desks, staircases, etc.) can tap into this positive benefit.
+Biochemist Jack P. Callaghan, Ph.D.’s study results proved that standing longer than sitting was best for employee health—so any workplace that incorporates movement (standing desks, staircases, etc.) can tap into this positive benefit.

 With old-fashioned workspace design, not only is natural light placed on the back burner, but so are natural elements such as plants or views of nature.
-Take this classic breakthrough study by design pioneer Roger Ulrich into account: for people recovering from surgery in hospital rooms, those with a view of the outdoors needed fewer doses of pain medication (and less time in hospital overall) than patients whose rooms faced a brick wall.
+Take this classic breakthrough study by design pioneer Roger Ulrich into account: For people recovering from surgery in hospital rooms, those with a view of the outdoors needed fewer doses of pain medication (and less time in the hospital overall) than those patients whose rooms faced a brick wall.

 Science and innovation at work